LE GUIDE DES GARANTIES DU COLLECTIONNEUR

 Round Table - December 16: Will AI Be at the Heart of Tomorrow’s Museums and Galleries?

 The Syndicat des Négociants en Art (SNA) and the Guimet – musée national des arts asiatiques presents an exceptional round table exploring the role of Artificial Intelligence in the art professions, on Tuesday, December 16, 2025, at 18:45 PM.
 While AI is already known in the art world, its real implications remain largely unexplored.
 This discussion aims to open the debate: Is AI merely a tool for analysis, or a true partner in reflection?
 Can it enrich human expertise, or redefine professional practices?
 PROGRAM & SPEAKERS MODERATION Jérôme Colombain, journalist and podcaster, specialist in digital transformation.
 Opening: AI in Museums and the Art Market Christophe Hioco (SNA) & Christopher Kermorvant (Teklia) → heritage digitization, image recognition, detection of spoliations, interoperability of databases.
 TRAINING TOMORROW’S PROFESSIONALS Olivier Babeau – Institut Sapiens, essayist → adapting education and skills to the rise of AI.
 HERITAGE & AI: THE GUIMET MUSEUM CASE STUDY Édouard de Saint-Ours - Curator of Photographic Collections, Guimet Museum → the HikarIA program: AI supporting the analysis and preservation of Japanese photographic collections.
 ART MARKET & DATA SCIENCE Sophie Perceval – Wondeur AI → mapping artistic value using models based on millions of data points.
 NEW CULTURAL MEDIATION Valentin Schmite – Ask Mona → conversational AI and personalized museum experiences.
-The evening will conclude with a cocktail reception in the Khmer courtyard of the Guimet Museum—an exclusive opportunity to connect with speakers and industry professionals.
-Event reserved for professionals in the art market.
+The evening will conclude with a cocktail reception in the Khmer courtyard of the Guimet Museum—an exclusive opportunity to connect with speakers and industry professionals. ► Access all event videos.

 Program of the trainings - november 2025